tolgaerok/nixos-kde/README.md

   - [Configuring GPU ](#GPU)

 # *`Pre-production release !!`*

-I've carefully curated a collection of essential packages that you can effortlessly install on your NixOS system using a single command: `sudo nixos-rebuild switch`.
+Introducing a Tailored Configuration for KDE Plasma Enthusiasts with Nvidia and Intel GPU Drivers on NixOS!

+Greetings fellow **NixOS** users!
+If you're a proud owner of a system equipped desktop with a Nvidia or a laptop with Intel GPU drivers, and your heart beats for the sleekness of KDE Plasma, then this custom configuration has been meticulously crafted with you in mind.
+My ongoing commitment to updates and fixes ensures that your experience remains top-notch.

+It's important to note that, for the time being, I've chosen to disable Wayland in favor of prioritizing Plasma 5 and X11 integration.
+This emphasis guarantees a seamless and stable experience within the KDE Plasma ecosystem.

+Now, let's dive into the exciting lineup I have prepared for you.
+With just a single command – `sudo nixos-rebuild switch` – you'll unlock a treasure trove of meticulously chosen packages that will transform your NixOS journey.

+What exactly does this collection encompass, you ask?
+Well, it's a finely curated selection of essential software, spanning a diverse array of categories.
+I've got you covered with:

+- **Archive utilities to effortlessly handle compression and decompression tasks.**
+- **Multimedia tools that pave the way for a vibrant and immersive audio-visual experience.**
+- **Programming languages to fuel your coding endeavors and innovation.**
+- **Office suites that facilitate productivity, organization, and creativity.**
+- **System utilities that provide essential maintenance and management capabilities.**

 You'll find my selection of handpicked packages available right [here](https://github.com/tolgaerok/nixos/blob/41ad9b1ac3eeedf8de3cdeeb559acf3cb5913186/packages/ReadMe.md).
 All of them will be conveniently installed on your NixOS.

-These carefully selected programs cover a wide range of categories, from:

-- **archive utilities**
-- **multimedia tools**
-- **programming languages**
-- **office suites**
-- **system utilities**

-By including these packages, I've aimed to enhance your NixOS experience and make your system feel more complete.
-Whether you're a developer, content creator, or everyday user, these additions offer a well-rounded toolkit that's ready for immediate use.
-Simply run the command, and enjoy the convenience and functionality that these packages bring to your NixOS environment.
+These handpicked packages aren't just a random assortment; they're designed to amplify your NixOS adventure, making your system feel complete and your activities seamless.
+Whether you're crafting code, crafting content, or simply navigating daily tasks, this selection equips you with a versatile toolkit ready for immediate utilization.

+So, why the wait?
+Execute the command, and watch as these packages weave their magic into your NixOS environment.
+My dedication to providing you with an enriched and functional experience shines through each and every package choice.

+Embrace this pre-production release as a sneak peek into the exciting journey ahead.
+I'm thrilled to have you on board as we explore the NixOS realm together, enhancing and refining the KDE Plasma experience with every step.

+Stay tuned for ongoing updates, improvements, and further customization that will ensure your NixOS setup remains at the forefront of innovation and performance.
+Your adventure with NixOS and KDE Plasma starts here – with a configuration built  an enthusiast, for enthusiasts.

 ![Screenshot_20230610_144645](https://github.com/tolgaerok/Linux-Tweaks-And-Scripts/assets/110285959/af6b682f-0ddd-45bc-babc-0584b0e70884)